bcgov/onRouteBCSpecification/Test Strategy.md

 ## UX/UI
 Bug Template:
 - Issues contrary to gov design policy get individual tickets
+- Minor design issues can be documenting together in a single bug ticket
 - Functional issues triage with BA
-  - Design issues that are considered of particular importance will get individual tickets e.g., BC Logo being in the wrong position
+- Design issues considered of particular importance will get individual tickets e.g., Impacts branding like BC Logo being in the wrong position

 ## Future Updates
 - aligning version control and traceability